 A resident of Sweden is generally an individual who spends more than six consecutive months in Sweden.
 A non-resident of Sweden is generally someone who spends less than six consecutive months in Sweden or someone whose stay is longer than six months but is not considered as consecutive.
 Two days or more presence in Sweden on a regular basis is likely to be sufficient for the stay to be considered consecutive.

-A person who is a resident of Sweden is assessable on the individual’s worldwide income.
-Non-residents are assessable on income derived from sources in Sweden.
+A person who is a resident of Sweden is taxed on the individual’s worldwide income.
+Non-residents are taxed on income derived from sources in Sweden.
 Extended business travelers are likely to be considered non-residents of Sweden for tax purposes if their stay in Sweden does not exceed six months.

 Technically, there is no threshold/minimum number of days that exempts the employee from the requirements to pay tax in Sweden.
 If the individual qualifies for relief in terms of the dependent personal services article of the applicable tax treaty, there will be no tax liability.